martynscn/PCP-analysis-tutorial/README.md

 # PCP-analysis-tutorial
-A tutorial on Principal component analysis I conducted for a friend.
+A tutorial on PCP I conducted for a friend.